-- Add 2 tablespoons of your favorite chocolate flavored powder with the rest of all the other ingredients in the bag.
+- Add 2 tablespoons of your favorite chocolate-flavored powder to the other ingredients in the bag.
 The most common chocolate powders are cocoa powder, chocolate milk powder, and dark chocolate powder.

 If you or the kids want to avoid cold hands, try this hack so your fingers don’t freeze off.
 After you finish packing all of your ingredients sealed and packed with ice, place your shaking bag of ice into a plastic Tupperware container.

-Tupperware not only carries the package conveniently but it’s easier to grasp and you don’t have to deal with slippery, wet, cold hands!
-It saved Charlotte and I the cold hassle.
+Tupperware not only carries the package conveniently, but it’s easier to grasp, and you don’t have to deal with slippery, wet, cold hands!
+It saved Charlotte and me the hassle.